NicLandajo/comfyui-preview-video-monitor/README.md

 <div align="center">

-# PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen!
+# PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen

 PreviewVideoMonitor is a ComfyUI custom node for video preview on multiple physical monitors.